Napping Princess: Production

 The soundtrack for Napping Princess was composed by Yoko Shimomura, known for her work in video game music such as the Kingdom Hearts series, Final Fantasy XV, Parasite Eve, Radiant Historia, and the Mario & Luigi series.
 GKIDS released the English dub on Blu-Ray and DVD in North America on January 30, 2018.

 Spin-off

 A short animated spin-off film, Ancien and the Magic Tablet: Another Princess was made available on the Japanese version of streaming service Hulu to build anticipation for the movie release.
 It was released on March 10, 2017.
 It was also released on DVD.

 Reception

 In its first weekend of the Japanese release, Napping Princess was the 9th highest earner, and made 162 million (equivalent to roughly US$1.4 million).
 In North America in limited release, the film grossed US$48,200.

 It was nominated at the 45th Annie Awards for Best Animated Feature—Independent.
+It was also one of five nominees for the 2018 Japan Academy Film Prize for Animation of the Year.